A Sanity Listicle for Mobile Developers

 A sign of a great team is a continuous push for improvement.
 With all the data already captured by Sentry, we now make it easy for you to analyze trends.
 An excellent way to find such opportunities is to query all the fatal crashes caused by unhandled errors.
 That way, you can improve the experience for your users.
 More importantly, you can share the results with other teams or turn your query into an alert to keep tabs and ensure that a handled problem doesn’t rear its ugly head again.
 Check out this video to learn more.

-Wix joined our monthly workshop to share how they manage releases on React Native apps while scaling mobile monitoring.
+Wix joined our monthly workshop to share how they manage releases for their React Native mobile.
 Check out this recording to learn more.

 While getting mobile apps right takes a lot of work, having the right tools is key to making sure your users are engaged.
 If you’re using Sentry, make sure you update your SDKs to take advantage of these latest features.
 And if you have a friend who could use this, refer them and you both get 3 months of free Sentry.
 Because friends don’t let friends ship without Sentry.